davidde/notes/windows/admin/general.md

   # This requires an admin powershell, and lists any scheduled wake timers that are still active:
   powercfg /waketimers
   ```
-2. Disable the device's ability to wake the computer, e.g. for a network adapter:
+* Disable the device's ability to wake the computer, e.g. for a network adapter:
    - Open `Device Manager > Network Adapters > "Adapter name" > Properties`
    - `Power Management` tab: Uncheck **Allow this device to wake the computer**.
    - `Advanced` tab: Find `Wake on Magic Packet` and `Wake on Pattern Match`, and set both to **Disabled**.
-3. Deactivate any wake timers still running.
+* Deactivate any wake timers still running.

-## Securing Windows
-### Secure Boot
-Secure boot prevents malicious code from hijacking your internal boot process, e.g. when the internal HDD is infected by unsigned bootkit malware.

-### Only allow booting from _internal HDD_
-* Secure boot does nothing for the likely attack vector where someone with physical access to the device boots an image from a flash drive.
-* To prevent unauthorized access from booting external media, the UEFI has to be configured properly.

-#### The strongest protection comes from:
-* Internal Drive at #1 + Anything else/External Media **Disabled**:
-  Don't just put external media last; in this case a sophisticated attacker can still boot from external USB drives after physically removing the internal hard drive.
-The system will automatically proceed to boot from the next item in the list...

-* Quick Boot Menu Disabled.

-* ​Admin Password for UEFI, so the above 2 cannot be revoked without providing your admin password.

-### Full disk encryption
-Full Disk encryption provides significant additional security when an attacker gets physical access to the disk.